Scheduling

 Scheduling algorithms

-Nomad supports two primary scheduling algorithms.
+Nomad Enterprise supports two primary scheduling algorithms.

 - Spread - This algorithm distributes jobs evenly across all available clients to reduce density and potential resource contention.
-It is suitable for environments where clients are pre-provisioned and scale slowly, such as on-premises deployments.
+It is suitable for environments where clients are pre-provisioned and scale gradually, such as on-premises deployments.

 Configuring scheduling algorithms

-To set the scheduling algorithm at the cluster level, use either config file, CLI, or API.
-If the cluster has not been bootstrapped yet, you can enable it by adding a default_scheduler_config
+To set the scheduling algorithm at the cluster level, use either configure file, command-line tool, or API.
+If the cluster is not in a bootstrapped state, you can enable it by adding a default_scheduler_config section to your agent configuration file.

 server {